 White Paper on Crime

-The Department of Justice and Equality is developing a White Paper on Crime which is due for publication in early 2014.
+The Department of Justice and Equality is developing a White Paper on Crime which it aims to publish in 2014.

 The White Paper will set out the overall policy framework for strategies to combat and prevent crime which will be contained in a National Anti-Crime Strategy.

 The development of the White Paper has involved the examination of system-wide approaches to intervention, prevention and enforcement, with a view to reducing offending and protecting the public.
 The process incorporated extensive national consultations with members of the public and other interested bodies.

 - Overview of the White Paper on Crime Process

 - First Discussion Document – ‘Crime Prevention and Community Safety’